-Esso undertook an Environmental Risk Assessment (ERA) workshop to identify the potential impacts and risks from the TNA platform and the associated pipelines, and to assess the adequacy of measures to reduce the impacts and risks to As Low as Reasonably Practicable (ALARP) and acceptable levels.
-Workshop participants were chosen based on their familiarity with, knowledge of, and expertise in Esso's operations at the TNA location.

-The approach and methodology used during the ERA process was consistent with AS/NZS ISO 31000 and AS/NZS ISO 14001.
+Esso identified and assessed the environmental risks associated with the drilling program and identified controls for each risk to reduce the risks to the environment to As Low As Reasonably Practicable (ALARP) and acceptable levels.
+Workshop participants were chosen based on their familiarity with, knowledge of, and expertise in Esso's operations at the Marlin B location.
+The approach and methodology used during the ERA process was consistent with AS/NZS ISO 31000.